Zooplankton: Mixoplankton

-Metazoa (animals)
+Planktonic metazoa (animals)

-Copepods are typically 1 to 2 mm long with teardrop-shaped bodies.
+Free-living species in the crustacean class Copepoda are typically 1 to 2 mm long with teardrop-shaped bodies.
 Like all crustaceans, their bodies are divided into three sections: head, thorax, and abdomen, with two pairs of antennae; the first pair is often long and prominent.
 They have a tough exoskeleton made of calcium carbonate and usually have a single red eye in the centre of their transparent head.
 About 13,000 species of copepods are known, of which about 10,200 are marine.
 They are usually among the more dominant members of the zooplankton.

+In addition to copepods the crustacean classes ostracods, branchiopods and malacostracans also have planktonic members.
+Barnacles are planktonic only during the larval stage.

 Holoplankton and meroplankton

 Ichthyoplankton

 Ichthyoplankton are the eggs and larvae of fish ("ichthyo" comes from the Greek word for fish).
 They are planktonic because they cannot swim effectively under their own power, but must drift with the ocean currents.
 Fish eggs cannot swim at all, and are unambiguously planktonic.
 Early stage larvae swim poorly, but later stage larvae swim better and cease to be planktonic as they grow into juvenile fish.
 Fish larvae are part of the zooplankton that eat smaller plankton, while fish eggs carry their own food supply.
 Both eggs and larvae are themselves eaten by larger animals.